SFU-CMPT-473-2024-FALL/PlagiarismTool/README.md

 # PlagiarismTool
-Note: Contains onyl winnowing and winnowing + ANTLR implementation
+Note: Contains only winnowing and winnowing + ANTLR implementation

 Base